News UK has claimed content from TalkTV’s flagship show Piers Morgan Uncensored reached 64 million people worldwide in its first week.

 Who are the TalkTV producers?

-Two big-name former colleagues of Morgan, who said he wants only “the very best”, have been hired to work with him.
+Several former GMB colleagues of Morgan, who said he wants only “the very best”, have been hired to work at TalkTV so far.

 Winnie Dunbar Nelson, who worked with Morgan for almost ten years at Good Morning Britain and CNN, has been named executive editor, TV for News UK Broadcasting.
 She had left GMB in early 2020 to join NBC but the pair are now reunited.